 At the local level, there is a growing need and demand for municipalities to prepare for and adapt to climate change.
 Changes in temperature and precipitation, reductions in snow and ice, and more extreme weather events have all been felt and will have significant impacts on our local communities.
+Due to rises in GHG emissions causing increased global warming, many climate impacts will be exacerbated in the future in addition to new, unanticipated climate risks.
 To ensure our community is resilient to these impacts, climate adaptation will be key to lessening the impacts of climate change and ensuring our community continues to thrive.

-3.2.4.1 The City will prepare a climate change adaptation plan to ensure Brampton is a resilient city and to provide an informed and coordinated approach to climate change adaptation planning.
+- 3.2.4.1 The City will prepare a climate change adaptation plan to ensure Brampton is a resilient city and to provide an informed and coordinated approach to climate change adaptation planning. - 3.2.4.2 The City will prepare a climate change vulnerability assessment to determine the climate change vulnerability of existing natural and engineered assets so resiliency efforts can be prioritized.

-- 3.2.4.2 The City will prepare a climate change vulnerability assessment to determine the climate change vulnerability of existing natural and engineered assets so resiliency efforts can be prioritized. - 3.2.4.3 Through the planning and development application process the preparation of climate change vulnerability and risk assessment will be required to assess the potential impacts and risks associated with climate change and appropriate measures to address the vulnerability to climate change impacts using the best available climate information.
+3.2.4.3 Through the planning and development application process the preparation of climate change vulnerability and risk assessment will be required to assess the potential impacts and risks associated with climate change and appropriate measures to address the vulnerability to climate change impacts using the best available climate information.